Skip to main content

 - CreateNamespace=true

-The above ArgoCD Application would deploy vCluster Platform into the local cluster, in the "vcluster-platform" namespace.
-In this example there are values being passed to set some basic configurations including:
+The ArgoCD Application would deploy the platform into the current-context configured for your Kubernetes cluster, in the vcluster-platform namespace.
+In this example, values are being passed to set some basic configurations including:

 • Ingress configuration